When should I schedule my appointment?

 It is recommended that currently enrolled Rutgers students meet with an HPO advisor at least once a year to make sure they are on the right track for their future goals.
 Students are welcome to meet with advisors more often and/or utilize walk-in hours, as needed if they have questions regarding classes, program, grades, etc.

-Your appointment will be online via Zoom, or in-person (we will have very limited in-person advising for the fall 2022 semester) and may be with any HPO advisor.
+Your appointment will be online via Zoom, or in-person and can be with any of the HPO advisors.

 You may also call 848-445-5667 weekdays 9am - noon, 1pm - 5pm EST or contact us through Live Chat, weekdays 1pm-5pm EST.